gradvohl/YAPTT/syncThreads/barrierExample/README.md

 In some situations, we need to implement a barrier to synchronize threads up to a point in their code, and let them continue after the barrier.
 In such situations, ``pthread_join`` primitive will not work.

+Now, let us depict the use of barriers with an example problem in next section.

 ## Problem description and the strategy to solve it
-In this problem, we have two threads.
+In this problem, two threads will generate 100 integers to store in a single array.
+Each thread will generate 50 unrepeated integers in its array partition.

+After creating the array, each thread will check if .

 The first of them will remain blocked until the second thread signalizes that it generates a specific number (7).

 ### Condition variable declaration, initialization, and destroy
 As we mentioned before, it is necessary to declare a condition variable and a mutex.
 The second parameter is ``NULL`` because we will use the default attributes for the variables.
 Therefore, the commands are the following: